Svanteberg/DeepLearningCourse_UMU/Lab1/README.md

   fashion_mnist.saveFashionMNIST()
   ```

-and for the MNIST data set:
+which saves the data in the file "fashion_mnist_data.npz".
+And for the MNIST data set:

   ```
   mnist = createData()